aclements/latexrun/README.md

 * Provide a way to disable output filters for things that do their own output parsing (e.g., AUCTeX).

-* Integrate even better with `make`.
-Phony rules are okay, but will force `make` dependencies to be generated even if latexrun ultimately does nothing.
-Since latexrun's dependencies are finer-grained than `make`'s, it might be necessary to shell out to latexrun to do this.

 * Separate clean data by source file so you can clean a single input file's outputs.